-- 2.1 List up to 3 of your products or services whose design has incorporated social or environmental concerns, risks and/or opportunities.
+2.1 List up to 3 of your products or services whose design has incorporated social or environmental concerns, risks and/or opportunities.

 - a.
 Manganese Ore

 - b.
 Iron Ore

 - c.
-Ferro-alloys
+Ferroalloys

 Both Socio-economic assessment and Environmental Impact Assessment have formed an integral part of the process of granting/renewal of mineral concession and the Environment Clearance for setting up/upgradation of Ferroalloys Plant, Power Plant and the Steel Plant.
 The Company implements the approved development plans in the local area of its operations.
+The Company's Mines are in conformity with ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018 duly certified by Indian Register Quality Systems and Ferroalloy plant is ISO 9001-2015 certified by Bureau of Veritas.
+ISO audit examines various social and environmental parameters and assess the measures taken by the Company there by improving the quality standards of products and mitigating risk associated with the mining and manufacturing processes involved with the above products.

-- 2.2 For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product: - a.
-Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?.
+2.2 For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product:

+a.
+Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?

 The Company endeavors optimum consumption of resources such as electricity, fuel oil, lubricant oil, raw material and water.
 Energy audits are routinely carried out, both at the mines and plant, and the recommendations implemented.
-The energy audits also help in identifying and prioritising energy efficient technological measures and savings opportunities.
+The energy audits also help in identifying and prioritizing energy efficient technological measures and savings opportunities.